Portland Cement Association (PCA)

 Skokie, United States

-Climate Lobbying Overview: The Portland Cement Association (PCA) has actively engaged on climate-related policy in the United States, with mixed engagement which has generally improved since 2012.
+Climate Policy Engagement Overview: The Portland Cement Association (PCA) has actively engaged on climate-related policy in the United States, with mixed engagement which has generally improved since 2012.
 The association seems to support policies related to CCS and a Carbon Border Adjustment Mechanism (CBAM), but takes more negative positions on the need for climate regulation and emissions standards.

-Top-line Messaging on Climate Policy: The PCA appears to predominantly negative top-line messaging on climate policy.
+Top-line Messaging on Climate Policy: The PCA appears to have predominantly negative top-line messaging on climate policy.
 In a February 2022 press release, the PCA supported a US net-zero target of 2050, but also appeared to place emphasis on the economic and technological challenges of meeting this target.
 An article in PR Newswire in April 2022 featured CEO Mike Ireland, where he emphasized the need for policy to support the decarbonization of the cement sector.

 The PCA’s Energy and Environment priorities webpage, accessed in November 2022,expressed support for government regulation to address climate change, but appeared to qualify this on the condition that regulations should not affect economic competitiveness.
 The PCA’s October 2021 “Roadmap to Carbon Neutrality” report also stated support for climate regulations, but emphasized the risk of carbon leakage and supported market-based mechanisms over “command and control” regulation.
 In comments made to policymakers in January 2022 the PCA advocated against considering the social cost of greenhouse gasses in federal project analyses.
 The association publicly supported the US’s re-entering into the Paris Agreement in a press release in January 2021.